true story of the Winter’s house

 In either case, we invite you to look through the different illuminating sections of this website, which offer information about the history of the house, who we are, and the project we’re working on.

 The book “The Winter house” is the result of years of investigation and research, through which we have gathered shocking facts that until just recently were entirely unknown.

 The reader will find answers to the enigmas that surround the house and its creator, explained in a clear, unambiguous manner, and accompanied by numerous images and blueprints.

-The publication will be done this autumn, an exact date to be confirmed soon.
+The publication will be done this winter, an exact date to be confirmed soon.

 To pre-order the book, please visit this page:

 Gustav arrived in Valencia in 1918, here his first invention and business success was born, a soap-bleach tablet with trademark "DYN", distributed in a cardboard box designed by Winter himself.
 The rapid success, caused that Gustav soon diversified the activities of...read more